 There are relatively few flights to Bolivia.
-At present, the only direct services to the country depart from Miami in the US, Madrid in Spain and from neighbouring South American countries – the most frequent connections are from São Paulo in Brazil, Buenos Aires in Argentina and Lima in Peru.
+Direct services to the country include departures from Miami in the US, Madrid in Spain, and from neighbouring Latin American countries – the most frequent connections are from São Paulo in Brazil, Buenos Aires in Argentina and Lima in Peru.
 In Bolivia itself the main international airports are in Santa Cruz and in the capital La Paz.
 The only alternative to flying is to make your way to South America and travel overland.

 Airfares to Bolivia reflect the lack of competition, and are comparatively high.
 Prices depend on the season: high season runs from July to August and during Christmas and Easter; fares drop during the shoulder seasons (May–June & Sept–Oct) and even more during low season (Jan–April & Nov to late Dec).

 There are no direct flights from Britain or Ireland to Bolivia.
-The most direct routes go via Madrid, Miami, Buenos Aires or São Paulo, each of which is connected by daily flights from London; British Airways (wbritishairways.com) flies to each of these destinations, and there are numerous other options for both Miami and Madrid; a return journey costs from around £1000.
-The most convenient routings from Ireland all entail flying through London.
-Another option is Air Europa (waireuropa.com), which has flights from London via Madrid to Buenos Aires and Lima, from where you can take a connecting flight.
+The most direct routes go via Madrid, Miami, Buenos Aires or São Paulo, each of which is connected by daily flights from London; The most convenient routings from Ireland all entail flying through London.

-The fastest way to reach South America from Australasia is to fly with either Qantas (wqantas.com) or Aerolineas Argentina (waerolineas.com) from Sydney or Auckland to Buenos Aires, in Argentina.
-The journey costs around Aus$2000 return.
-It is also possible to fly to Santiago in Chile via Tahiti and Easter Island with Qantas and LAN (wlan.com), but this route is significantly longer and involves lengthy stopovers.
-Alternatively, you can fly via the US from both Australia and New Zealand with an airline like Qantas or Air New Zealand (wairnewzealand.com).
+The fastest way to reach South America from Australasia is to fly from Sydney or Auckland to Buenos Aires, in Argentina.
+It is also possible to fly to Santiago in Chile via Tahiti and Easter Island, but this route is significantly longer and involves lengthy stopovers.
+Alternatively, you can fly via the US from both Australia and New Zealand.

 You can enter Bolivia by land on regular bus services from all five of the countries with which it shares a border – Peru, Brazil, Chile, Argentina and Paraguay – which makes the country easy to include in a wider South American trip.